pesalerno/Pseudacris-island-genomics/README.md

 ##Step 2: purge PCR duplicates of PE reads

 I ran the open source perl script [purge_PCR_duplicates.pl](https://github.com/claudiuskerth/scripts_for_RAD/blob/master/purge_PCR_duplicates.pl) by Claudius Kerth.
-It needs the perl module [Parallel::ForkManager](http://search.cpan.org/~dlux/Parallel-ForkManager-0.7.5/ForkManager.pm) since it is set up for running parallelized, which Dan Sloan installed for me on the server's root.
+It needs the perl module [Parallel::ForkManager](http://search.cpan.org/~dlux/Parallel-ForkManager-0.7.5/ForkManager.pm) since it is set up for running parallelized.

 For the program to run, files need to be unzipped (.fq) and end with either
 \"fq_1\" for the SE file or \"fq_2\" for the PE file.
 Example: XXX.fq_1 and XXX.fq_2.
 Use rename script to rename all files to add -1 termination.